Table of Contents

 Key Innovations in Navigational Technology

-- Radio Navigation (LORAN, VOR, Decca): The introduction of radio waves for positioning, especially during World War II, allowed navigation in all weather conditions.
-Systems like LORAN (Long Range Navigation) used the time difference between radio signals from multiple stations to determine position.
+- Radio Navigation Systems (LORAN, VOR, Decca): Using radio signals for positioning revolutionized navigation, particularly during and after World War II.
+Systems like LORAN (Long Range Navigation) used time differences between signals from multiple stations to triangulate position, enabling navigation in poor visibility and adverse weather.

-- Radar and Sonar: Radar (Radio Detection and Ranging) provided situational awareness by detecting obstacles, other vessels, and coastlines.
-Sonar (Sound Navigation and Ranging) mapped the seafloor and detected submarines, becoming essential for hydrographic surveys.
+- Radar and Sonar: Radar (Radio Detection and Ranging) allowed vessels to detect other ships, coastlines, and obstacles even in darkness or fog, enhancing situational awareness.
+Sonar (Sound Navigation and Ranging) enabled mapping of the seafloor and submarine detection, becoming vital for hydrographic surveys and naval operations.

 Modern Navigation Techniques: The Digital and Satellite Era